 Still, we can’t completely disregard sound deadening sprays, especially since we haven’t seen what they can do yet!
 As I have previously mentioned, I’ve found four sprays to choose from.
 So let’s see what each of them does before I explained how they’re applied.

 LizardSkin 50115 Sound Control Ceramic Insulation

 When I started looking into sound deadening sprays, Lizard Skin products were one of the first ones that popped up.
 The company actually makes three different spray products.
-You’re supposed to apply their thermal insulation spray first, then the sound control — and seal everything with a top coat.
+You’re supposed to apply their sound control spray first, then the thermal insulation — and seal everything with a top coat.